-Carol Braverman and Tom Messina are passionate about helping you lead a joyful life.
+Carol Braverman and Tom Messina are passionate about helping you lead a balanced, joyful and productive life.

 Carol Braverman, LAc, MS, Diplomate in Oriental Medicine – I was introduced to acupuncture at the peak of my health: it simply made me feel even better.
 As a perk, it also eliminated what I considered at the time to be inconsequential and unrelated health problems, such as chronic, life-long insomnia, headaches, and occasional problems with digestion.
 What I didn’t know then, and understand now, is that most of us are walking around with “something,” but we accept it as part of daily living, often because we don’t know there’s a different perspective available to us.

 I am a licensed Acupuncturist Physician in Colorado and New York, and have a Diplomate in Oriental Medicine from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 I have an M.S. and B.S. from Touro College’s Graduate Program in Oriental Medicine, and a B.A. from Union College.
 I am a volunteer acupuncturist with the Medical Reserve Corps, a federal pilot program for disaster relief.

 I treat a spectrum of issues with a focus on fertility and women’s health issues, headaches and other neurological disorders, stress and anxiety, depression, insomnia, digestive problems, and as an adjunct to chemotherapy.